Temporary Contract Not Renewed: Are You Entitled to Compensation?

 The law sets clear requirements.

-What should you do if your contract is not renewed?
+What should you do if your contract is not extended?

 Use this step-by-step plan: